Senate passes debt limit bill after marathon 11 amendment votes to avoid default

 “I did not agree to these SNAP restrictions, and I won’t give Republicans an opening to try and take food from more food insecure Americans in Farm Bill negotiations later this year,” Mr Fetterman said in a statement after the vote.
 “As I communicated to leadership and the White House, I would have voted to avoid default if it would have made the difference.
 All in all, this was a tough vote and an ugly situation manufactured by extortionists.
 While we avoided a catastrophe this time around, we should never put the country in this situation again.”

-Mr Fetterman said Mr Biden should have invoked the 14th amendment to the US Constitution to avoid a default on the nation’s debt.
+Mr Fetterman said President Joe Biden should have invoked the 14th amendment to the US Constitution to avoid a default on the nation’s debt.

 The vote signals the end to a drawn-out fight between the Republican-controlled House on one end and a Democratic-controlled Senate and the White House on the other.